 - a receipt of the payment

 - any other valid proof that you have to clearly show the payment in question

 Please submit the proof with a cover letter, explaining which payment has gone missing, using the evidence form.

 What to do if you didn't pay the correct amount or missed a payment

-You must pay the full balance shown on the Final Notice within seven days to bring your account up to date.
-You must also ensure that you pay your future monthly instalments on time to avoid debt recovery action.
+You must pay the full balance shown on the Final Notice within seven days.
+This will bring your account up to date.

 You can pay using one of the following payment methods:

 - Telephone: pay the full balance via 020 8424 1220